 If you are ending up with many results that are not job postings or not the job postings you want, you can fix that by adding terms used in job postings to pull those into your search results.

 Some job postings contain the term “job description” and many often offer directions about how to apply for the job (like “click to apply” or “submit your resume”).
 You can include those words in your search queries to find the jobs they have posted.

 So, if you wanted a job as a “customer service” job (but not a bilingual job if your only language is English) in Boston working for a bank, you could search for those job postings using this search query:

 Often you will find developing effective searches is an iterative process.
 Looking at the results of the first search will help you refine the structure of the second search, improving your results each time.
-It shouldn’t take too long to develop the most effective search queries, and then you can turn those into Google Alerts to have Google run them for you on a daily basis.
+It shouldn’t take too long to develop the most effective search queries, and then you can turn those into Google Alerts to have Google run them for you on a regular basis.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-A veteran of the United States Marine Corps, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.

 More about this author...